for-all-dev/cookbook/book/00-index.md

 5. From evals to RL envs.
 How much SFT do you need to bootstrap, and how to get those tokens.
 Curricula design.
 6. Outlook.
 Please measure verification burden

-Chapters 2-4 will have code in the repo in the `./evals` subdir.
+Chapters 2-4 will have code in the repo in the `./evals` subdir, maybe 5 as well.